Fran is an online writer with lots of information to share with readers.

 The Perfect Storm on Armistice Day, 1940

-The day started as a perfect Indian summer, with only a slight wind temperature was about 55 degrees.
+The day started as a perfect summer day: there was only a slight wind and the temperature was about 55 degrees.
 But sneaking in was a storm from the Pacific Northwest.
 Typically, those storms would weaken as they crossed the Rockies, but it wouldn't happen that day.
-It was heading east and would cover a 1000 mile wide berth from Kansas to Michigan.
+It was heading east and would cover a 1000-mile wide berth from Kansas to Michigan.
 It would become known as the Armistice Day Storm.
 Today, that day is known as Veterans Day, November 11th.

 No one saw a storm brewing, but by mid-day, a soft rain started, and before long, it turned to sleet.
 By the time the temperature began to fall over 10 degrees, snow was falling.
 Winds picked up to over 40 mph, gusting to 80 mph.
 Before the storm was over, the wind chill was minus 55 degrees, and the snowfall measured over 26 inches.
 There would be a total of 154 lives lost, many of them the duck hunters.